GaijinEntertainment/daScript/doc/source/stdlib/detail/builtin.rst

 .. |function-builtin-i_das_ptr_sub| replace:: to be documented

-.. |function-builtin-identity| replace:: to be documented

-.. |function-builtin-inverse| replace:: to be documented

-.. |function-builtin-is_alpha| replace:: to be documented

-.. |function-builtin-is_char_in_set| replace:: to be documented

 .. |function-builtin-is_compiling| replace:: to be documented

 .. |function-builtin-is_compiling_macros| replace:: to be documented

 .. |function-builtin-is_compiling_macros_in_module| replace:: to be documented

-.. |function-builtin-is_new_line| replace:: to be documented

-.. |function-builtin-is_number| replace:: to be documented

-.. |function-builtin-is_white_space| replace:: to be documented

 .. |function-builtin-length| replace:: to be documented